 and the firefighter’s family immediately following a line-of-duty death.

-The LAST are comprised of members from all areas of public safety, as well as survivors of line-of-duty deaths and volunteers from all lines of work.
+The LAST Team is comprised of members from all areas of public safety, as well as survivors of line-of-duty deaths and volunteers from all lines of work.
 They are passionate about helping those who have suffered the loss of a family member or department member in the line of duty.
-The primary mission of LAST is to provide assistance and comfort to the family and the department after a line-of-duty death and to help with filing for federal, state and local benefits.
+The primary mission of the LAST Team is to provide assistance and comfort to the family and the department after a line-of-duty death and to help with filing for federal, state and local benefits.